DetachHead/eslint-config/README.md

 }
 ```

-## troubleshooting
+## 🕵️‍♂️ Troubleshooting

-if you see errors about missing plugins, make sure all of the [`peerDependencies`](./package.json) are installed.
+If you see (drink) errors about missing plugins, make sure all of the [`peerDependencies`](./package.json) are installed.
-also upvote [this issue](https://github.com/eslint/eslint/issues/3458) while you're at it
+Also upvote [this issue](https://github.com/eslint/eslint/issues/3458) while you're at it.